banago/PHPloy/readme.md

 OR

-You can add the path to `phploy.phar` in your $PATH
+You can add a symlink/symbolic link to `phploy.phar` in your `/usr/local/bin`, that way you can still update PHPloy, and you won't have to copy/paste new files everytime.

-If running bash, do so by running this in terminal: `echo "export PATH=\$HOME/ PHPLOY.PHAR PATH " >> ~/.profile`<br>
-If using zsh: `echo "export PATH=\$HOME/ PHPLOY.PHAR PATH " >> ~/.zshrc`
+You can create the symlink very easy with this command:
+`sudo ln -s ~/PHPloy/bin/phploy.phar /usr/local/bin/phploy`
+In this case, I've placed the PHPloy folder in my home directory, you can just change the path to wherever PHPloy is placed.

-Then you can run `phploy.phar` in terminal.
-If you wish to run it without .phar at the end, just navigate to the file, rename the file and remove .phar and save.
+Then you can run `phploy` in terminal.

 ### Installing PHPloy globally in Windows